Drassil/noderouter/README.md

 # Noderouter

-Noderouter is an HTTP/TCP programmable proxying library and standalone software.
+Noderouter is an HTTP/TCP programmable proxy application that can be used as library and a standalone software.

+**Features:**

+- completely written in nodejs without any external dependency to be secure and lighting fast!
+- service-discovery mechanism
+- TCP tunneling useful for passthrough SSL connections
+- integrated DNS to redirect specific traffic on internet
+- supports both HTTP and HTTPS proxy
+- supports path-based routing
+- can run inside docker

-It can be used to trasparently tunneling any kind of traffic based on TCP and HTTP[S].
+Noderouter can be used to trasparently tunneling any kind of traffic based on TCP and HTTP[S].

 A common usage of noderouter is the redirection of traffic based on url rules to different local or remote address.
 In this way you can have several applications with different ports